exelix11/SysDVR/readme.md

 - `SysDVR-USB-Only.zip` will only stream via USB but uses less memory and should run alongside multiple sysmodules.

 You should use the full version unless you have specific requirements.\
-Download one of the builds and extract it in the root of your sd card, the zips already contain the correct file structure.
+Download one of the builds and extract it in the root of your sd card, the zips already contain the correct file structure.\
+If you added the module with the console on, you will need to reload your CFW for the new module to be loaded.
+This can normally be accomplished by rebooting from the Power menu.

 **By default SysDVR will stream over network**, to switch between modes and set the default one you can use the SysDVR Settings homebrew included in the zip.